s3d-rs/s3d/README.md

 # Status

-> 🧪🧪 &nbsp; **Experimental** &nbsp; 🧪🧪
+🧪🧪❕ &nbsp; **Experimental** \
->
-> This project is still in it's early days, which means it's a great time to affect its direction, and it welcomes contributions and open discussions.
+🧪🧪❕ &nbsp; This project is still in it's early days, which means it's a great time to affect its direction, and it welcomes contributions and open discussions. \
->
-> Keep in mind that all internal and external interfaces are considered unstable and might change without notice.
+🧪🧪❕ &nbsp; Keep in mind that all internal and external interfaces are considered unstable and might change without notice.

 # Getting Started